juanluispaz/ts-sql-query/README.md

 }
 ```

+**Important**: A ts-sql-query connection object represents a dedicated connection; consequently, don't share connections between requests when you are handling HTTP requests; create one connection object per request.

 ### Instantiating the connection with a mock database connection

 Have a mock database connection is useful when you want to make unit tests.
 Using a mock connection allows you to test your code against the generated query instead of run the query in the database.